excellalabs/ecs-deploy-setup/README.md

     - AmazonEC2ContainerServiceFullAccess
     - AWSCertificateManagerFullAccess
     - AmazonRoute53FullAccess
-    - New policy called `ECSAdmin` with these permissions - all operations around ECS that are needed (i.e. creating the initial service, load balancers):
+    - New policy called `EC2ContainerServiceAdministration` with these permissions - all operations around ECS that are needed to set it up for an app (i.e. creating the initial service, load balancers):

         ```json
         {